sunnamed434/BitMono/docs/developers/do-not-resolve-members.rst

-You can specify multiple inclusion flags:
+You can specify multiple inclusion flags.

 .. code-block:: csharp